Music City Loop: Routes and travel times

+Status of construction

+The first phase was announced to be complete by the fall of 2026 at the earliest, with the goal of completion in two years.

+As of February 2026, tunnelling had not yet begun, the permitting process had not been completed, and one of the boring machines had yet to be delivered.

+In late February 2026, the company was cleared for construction by state and federal agencies.

+As of August 2026, there were two machines tunnelling and a third being delivered.

-Criticism and concerns
+Criticisms and concerns

 On August 12, 2025, the Nashville Banner revealed that zero environmental studies, community outreach, impact measurement assessments, or vetting had taken place prior to its approval.
 It was also discovered that the Tennessee State Building Commission had leased state-owned land to The Boring Company for free, in addition to allowing The Boring Company to use the land for staging and a job fair prior to the start of the lease.

+In November 2025, work crews at the planned entrance on Rosa Parks Boulevard walked off the job, citing nonpayment and reported OSHA violations to which The Boring Company had not responded.

-This apparent preordained approval created outrage among community members who have serious doubts as to the safety of burrowing in the limestone beneath the flood-prone city of Nashville and the impact construction will have on the surrounding communities, especially in light of the environmental impacts of the construction of The Boring Company's other project, the Las Vegas Loop.
+The State of Tennessee's apparent pre-approval of the project created outrage among community members who have serious doubts as to the safety of burrowing in the limestone beneath the flood-prone city of Nashville and the impact construction will have on the surrounding communities, especially in light of the environmental impacts of the construction of The Boring Company's other project, the Las Vegas Loop.

+Nashville Scene, in a three-part cover story on the Loop published in April 2026; interviewed Middle Tennessee State University professor, geoscientist Mark Abolins, who characterized the project "as very proprietary, very, very private, only releasing the information that they have to release."